Chesapeake and Ohio Railway: 19th century

-Great Lakes shipping, Chicago
+20th century

-From 1900 to 1920 most of the C&O's lines tapping the rich bituminous coal fields of southern West Virginia and eastern Kentucky were built, and the C&O as it was known throughout the rest of the 20th Century was essentially in place.
+From 1900 to 1920, most of the C&O’s line tapping the rich bituminous coal fields of West Virginia and Kentucky were completed, and the C&O as it was known throughout the rest of the 20th Century was essentially in place.

-In 1910 C&O merged the Chicago, Cincinnati & Louisville Railroad into its system.
-This line had been built diagonally across the state of Indiana from Cincinnati to Hammond in the preceding decade.
+In 1910, the C&O absorbed the Chicago, Cincinnati and Louisville Railroad, which had been built diagonally across the state of Indiana from Cincinnati to Hammond in the preceding decade.
 This gave the C&O a direct line from Cincinnati to the great railroad hub of Chicago.